 When it comes to calculating training and development ROI, the formula is the same for all types of investments:

 ROI = (benefit gained - investment) / investment x 100

 When you convert these to percentages, it’s ideal to have an ROI of over 100%.
 A 100% ROI means that you’ve earned your money back, but haven’t increased revenue.

 An ROI of less than 100% technically means you’ve actually lost money on the training.
 However, remember that not all investments pay off immediately; often you need to wait for a longer time to assess whether the training was worth the money.
+It might take a while until the employee will have a chance to put his new skills to good use.
 In the meantime, make sure to keep the trained employees motivated and satisfied.

 To help you with creating a well-thought, comprehensive employee training and development process, I've put together a list of steps and actions you need to take to ensure the profitability of your employee development plan.

 First of all, you need to establish what kind of development goals you want to achieve with your employee training and development plan.
 Of course, the final goal is to increase the profits of your company and improve the efficiency and proficiency of your employees.
 However, it's way better to break down these milestones into smaller, easier attainable objectives.

 Whether you want to improve customer service, employee engagement or regulation compliance, always remember to organize the development program accordingly and ensure the highest profitability of employee training.

 Providing your employees with valuable learning opportunities and satisfying their development needs can be a gift that keeps on giving.
 However, in order for your employee development plan to succeed, you need to find the right kind of training and professional provider.

 Once you decide to invest in the professional development of your employees, start looking for specialists who have extensive knowledge of the subject matter and can share their knowledge with your staff.
 You can also ask your employees what kind of training they would enjoy, to ensure the program will be implemented seamlessly and successfully.